ben-simmons/dotfiles/openhands/README.md

 2. Go to http://localhost:3000 in your browser.
 3. Stop with `openhands_stop`.

-Note that this really burns through tokens, because every prompt sends the entire history of prompts to your LLM.
+Note that OpenHands really burns through tokens, because every prompt sends the entire history of prompts to your LLM.

 They will hopefully optimize in future, see https://github.com/All-Hands-AI/OpenHands/issues/6893.